 National statistical practices may result in breaks in the annual data.
 Some countries conduct industrial survey once in 5 years or at some other intervals.
 The breaks may also relate to the failure to report according to ISIC, incomplete coverage of manufacturing activities in one or more years or differences in the scope of the annual statistical enquiries.
 For information on possibilities for data incomparability / inconsistency, the user should consult the "country note" appearing in UNIDO's annual publication, International Yearbook of Industrial Statistics, and/or contact the Statistics Unit of UNIDO.

 III.
 Trade Statistics: Data are compiled from United Nations Commodity Trade Statistics Database (COMTRADE) and Monthly Bulletin of Statistics.
-The user should note that the United Nations Standard International Trade Classification (SITC) differs significantly from ISIC that is used for industrial production and related statistics.
+The user should note that the Harmonized Commodity Description and Coding System (HS) differs significantly from ISIC that is used for industrial production and related statistics.

 IV.
 Selected indicators of demand-supply relations are based on the data that are stored in the UNIDO Industrial Demand-Supply Balance Databases (based on ISIC Rev.3).
-Production statistics are drawn from the UNIDO Industrial Statistics Databases at the 4-Digit Level of ISIC (Rev.3), while the trade data are obtained from the UN-COMTRADE.
-The original trade data, recorded according to SITC, were reclassified into 4-digit ISIC categories by employing the concordance between SITC and ISIC developed by UNIDO and OECD.
+Production statistics are drawn from the UNIDO Industrial Statistics Databases at the 4-Digit Level of ISIC (Rev.3 & 4), while the trade data are obtained from the UN-COMTRADE.
+The original trade data, recorded according to HS, were reclassified into 4-digit ISIC categories by employing the concordance between SITC and ISIC developed by UNIDO and OECD.

 Symbols and Methods of Calculation